Scrooge (1935 film): Contemporary reviews

 More recent reviewers are split about the merits of the 1935 Scrooge.
-They commend Seymour Hicks and Donald Calthrop, and note the distinctive directorial and photographic treatments, but they often dismiss it in favor of the 1951 Scrooge.
+They commend Seymour Hicks and Donald Calthrop, and note the distinctive directorial and photographic treatments, but they often dismiss it in favour of the 1951 Scrooge.

 A 1982 television listing published by The New York Times described the film as "a forgotten and apparently excellent British version of Dickens's Christmas Carol."
 In 1985, Bob Thomas of Associated Press called the film an "undistinguished Scrooge attempt" that had been overshadowed by the 1951 adaptation.
-A 1987 television listing written by Bruce Bailey for The Gazette compared the film unfavorably to the 1951 adaptation, writing, "If you aren't too particular about your entertainment, notice that you can also catch the 1935 version of Scrooge".
-That same year, a television listing written by Bill Kelley for the Sun Sentinel called Scrooge "fairly atmospheric and generally acceptable", comparing it favorably to the 1938 adaptation, which Kelley considered saccharine.
+A 1987 television listing written by Bruce Bailey for The Gazette compared the film unfavourably to the 1951 adaptation, writing, "If you aren't too particular about your entertainment, notice that you can also catch the 1935 version of Scrooge".
+That same year, a television listing written by Bill Kelley for the Sun Sentinel called Scrooge "fairly atmospheric and generally acceptable", comparing it favourably to the 1938 adaptation, which Kelley considered saccharine.
 In 1988, The New York Times called Scrooge "very good" though described the 1951 adaptation as superior.

 That same year, Jeff Seiken of The Philadelphia Inquirer called the film "a holiday treat" and praised Hicks as "especially good at dramatizing [the character's] metamorphosis". but criticized the screenplay's "poor judgement in its selection of scenes": "The movie wastes footage on the Lord Mayor's holiday feast, which warrants only the briefest of mentions in the book, while leaving out the bulk of the episodes from Scrooge's youth and early adulthood."
 (The sequence of the Lord Mayor's banquet was actually the dramatic equivalent of a musical "production number": an opportunity by the producer and director to impress the audiences with some lavish settings, ambitious staging, and crowds of extras.)
 Seiken felt that the film's failure to more fully explore Scrooge's early life "robs the story of some of its vitality".